school510587/BrlIMEHelper/readme.md

 It determines the key command sent by the addon when the user presses dots 4, 5, and 6 along with the braille space.
 To keep the behavior consistent, the default is left shift.

-Note: Windows XP users, please configure the default input mode of 新注音 to native input if you would like to use `[Ctrl]+[Space]` to switch between 美式鍵盤 and 新注音.
+Note: Windows XP users, please configure the default input conversion mode of New Phonetic IME to native if you would like to use `[Ctrl]+[Space]` to switch between United States Keyboard Layout and New Phonetic IME.

 #### Prevent redundant announcement of the composition string change

 If checked, the addon will try to prevent redundant announcement of the composition string change.
-Take 微軟注音 for an example.
+Take Microsoft Phonetic IME for an example.
 The typed bopomofo symbols during composition are displayed in the composition edit, and thus are announced.
 The feature enables the users to skip this announcement process.
 However, if the composition results in a bopomofo symbol, then it may be incorrectly determined not to be announced.

 #### Never show the input conversion mode update message indefinitely